 Once migration is completed as per the document, you need to verify and confirm the sitecomp.log file whether the following entry is present or not.
-Once the following entry is there, you can restart the SCCM 2007 central site server and remote site system servers (Remote MPs, DPs or SUPs – if required).
+Once the next entry is there, you can restart the SCCM 2007 central site server and remote site system servers (Remote MPs, DPs, or SUPs – if required).

-SCCM WSUS database (software update) move and remote SUP server reconfiguration has been completed by changing the following registry key in the remote SUP server.
+SCCM WSUS database (software update) move and remote SUP server reconfiguration have been completed by changing the following registry key in the remote SUP server.

-After following the documented process, I got stuck with SCCM console connectivity issues explained in the following blog post here : Unable to connect to site database after it’s moved to a failover cluster.
-When I tried to launch SCCM ConfigMgr console after migration, I was getting following errors in SmsAdminUI.log and Smsdbmon.log !!
+After following the documented process, I got stuck with SCCM console connectivity issues explained in the following blog post: Unable to connect to the site database after it’s moved to a failover cluster.
+When I tried to launch the SCCM ConfigMgr console after migration, I got the following errors in SmsAdminUI.log and Smsdbmon.log !!

-As mentioned in the above post these errors were pointing to SPN registration issue.
-My SQL 2008 Database SQL Server (MSSQLSERVER) service is running with domain service account.
-This SQL 2008 service account is already registered to Active Directory SPN (Service Principal Name) using following commands.
-So SQL service account was pointing to correct host name and FQDN along with 1433 port of SQL server.
+As mentioned in the above post, these errors pointed to the SPN registration issue.
+My SQL 2008 Database SQL Server (MSSQLSERVER) service runs with a domain service account.
+This SQL 2008 service account is already registered to Active Directory SPN (Service Principal Name) using the following commands.
+So SQL service account pointed to correct hostname and FQDN along with 1433 port of SQL server.

 SPN registration commands – SCCM Clustered DB Migration to Single Instance SQL

 There is no need to worry about SCCM ConfigMgr SQL clustered instance DB to single instance SQL DB.
 The SCCM repair or reconfiguration wizard will take care of this complexity.
-Need to just make sure to remove the old SQL DB site system roles (there must be two DB site systems roles because of clustered instance).
+I need to remove the old SQL DB site system roles (there must be two DB site systems roles because of clustered instances).

-Simple resolution for complex problem 🙂 Hope this helps !!
+Simple resolution for complex problems:) I hope this helps !!